 Safety Risk

-A seat belt that is not properly locked could increase the risk of injury in a crash.
+A head restraint that is loose or detaches in a crash could increase the risk of injury to occupants.

 Remedy

-Mitsubishi will notify owners by mail and instruct you to take your vehicle to a dealer to inspect the seat belts.
-They will be replaced, if necessary.
+Mercedes-Benz will notify owners by mail and instruct them to take their vehicle to a dealer to replace the head restraints.

 Safety Risk